Tuesday, May 16, 2023

 187 Monroe Ave NW

 Grand Rapids, MI 49503

-Please join Warner’s employee benefits and labor and employment attorneys for the 2023 HR Seminar, hosted on Tuesday, May 16, 2023, in the Ambassador Ballroom of the Amway Grand Plaza Hotel.
+Warner’s employee benefits and labor and employment attorneys hosted the 2023 HR Seminar on Tuesday, May 16, 2023, in the Ambassador Ballroom of the Amway Grand Plaza Hotel.
 This is one HR Seminar you won’t want to miss!
-This full day of presentations will focus on a variety of topics spanning law changes and current trends impacting the employee benefits and labor and employment landscape.
-“Law Shanty on the Road” is making an in-person appearance at the event, featuring guests who will share insights on a number of horizon issues.
+This full day of presentations focused on a variety of topics spanning law changes and current trends impacting the employee benefits and labor and employment landscape.
+“Law Shanty on the Road” made an in-person appearance at the event, featuring guests who shared insights on a number of horizon issues.

 8:00 – 8:30 a.m.

 While Congress was busy passing SECURE Act 2.0, the IRS and Department of Labor continued to issue guidance impacting qualified retirement plans, including final regulations regarding investments in ESG funds and exercising proxy voting rights.
 And courts continue to resolve litigation involving breach of fiduciary duty claims for excessive fees and address procedural matters regarding retirement plan litigation, such as the viability of arbitration clauses and the scope of the Department of Labor’s subpoena power.
 This session will address recent developments affecting qualified retirement plans other than SECURE Act 2.0.

 9:15 – 10:15 a.m.